mschmidty/bio_notes/r/_posts/2020-08-27-2020-wildfires_2020_in_the_west.md

     axis.text.y = element_text(margin = margin(0,0,0,0))
   )
 ```

+## The Larges Fires in History
 The last thing that I wanted to look at is the largest fires in US history.
 I used the package [reactable](https://glin.github.io/reactable/) for the first time to make a table of the 15 largest fires ever recorded.

 {% include tables/test.html %}

 As with many things in R, getting the reactable from R and into HTML took quite a bit of hacking.
 I ended up exporting the table as HTML and adding it as an include in markdown.
-I think it turned out pretty well.

-## R Scripts
+### R Scripts

 ```r
 library(reactable)